DDR5 Server DIMM Chipset

 The Rambus DDR5 Memory Interface Chipset enables increased memory capacity, while maintaining peak performance on dual inline memory modules (DIMMs).
 These gains are essential to handle the most data-intensive workloads.

-DDR5 Registering Clock Drivers (RCD), Serial Presence Detect Hubs (SPD Hub) and Temperature Sensors (TS) are targeted for use in server DDR5 Registered DIMMs (RDIMMs), and Non-volatile memory DIMMs (NVDIMMs) to deliver exceptional bandwidth, performance and capacity.
-The SPD Hub also enables DDR5 Unbuffered DIMMs (UDIMMs) and Small-Outline DIMMs (SODIMMs) for PC clients.
+DDR5 Registering Clock Drivers (RCD), Power Management ICs (PMICs), Serial Presence Detect Hubs (SPD Hub) and Temperature Sensors (TS) are targeted for use in server DDR5 Registered DIMMs (RDIMMs) to deliver exceptional bandwidth, performance and capacity.

 Data Center Evolution: DDR5 DIMMs Advance Server Performance